bei513/ICTsecuritybasics/h2 Crown Jewels and Bad Guys.md

 In this point I have 2,5 hours before deadline and I still have thread model tasks to do.
 I desided to stop in this point and consentrate on next task.

 ## 4. Imaginary Boogie-man & Threat model
+I started by checking how I can make a table at Github.
+(Github

+| Product
+| Risk
+| Risk realization instuctions
+| Checking the model

 ## References